sessokosga/Space-Ascend/Readme.md

 ### How is the theme implemented:

+We basically made a space shooter, where you must keep going up, other ways gravity will pull you down.
-You controll a kind of ball or projectile, you must keep pushing it up.
-You loose when it fall down to a certain hight.
+You controll a ship, you must use it to destroy all the meteors.
+You loose when the it fall down out of the screen.

 ### Project genesis:

 Throughout the year, I made shooters, a pacman, run and jump games, but not fighting ones.
 I wanted to make a fighting game, or at least start learning to make them.
 I tried to do one last month in a game jam, I wanted to make a Street Fighter clone, it ended up too much work for me, so I simplified the gameplay to a projectile exchange.
-I thought I would finally make it in this jam, but I've not mastered Raylib enought for that, so I've made a kind of workaround, there is a ninja hitting a box/button in order to make a ball go up and keep going up.
+I thought I would finally make it in this jam, but I've not mastered Raylib enought for that, so I've made a kind of workaround, there is a ninja hitting a box/button in order to make a ship go up and keep going up.
 The fight mechanic serves here to hit a button.

 ### Language : C